EC528-Fall-2024/hybrid-tx-analytical-epoxy/README.md

 <img width="713" alt="EpoxyArchitecture" src="https://github.com/user-attachments/assets/be94763c-c62c-48c4-a106-143334b6f0c5">

+\
-Walkthrough of the Architectural Structure
+Walkthrough of the Architectural Structure:

 - Transaction Initiation: A user action (e.g., placing an order, updating a record) triggers the Epoxy layer, which manages the transaction lifecycle and initiates communication with the OLTP database.